SS Gairsoppa - Frequently Asked Questions

 How much silver has been recovered?

-We believe this is already the deepest, largest precious metal recovery in history.
-As of September 25, 2012, 1218 silver bars totaling approximately 1.4 million troy ounces of silver (approximately 48 tons) have been recovered and transported to a secure facility in the United Kingdom.
-This amount recovered to date represents approximately 43% of the insured silver bars or approximately 20% of the total potential silver cargo.
-Upcoming operational plans include continued recovery of silver on the Gairsoppa from the cargo area that currently being cleared and then inspection of other cargo holds if the current area does not hold the rest of the expected bullion.
-Serial numbers and other markings from the silver bars recovered to date all match the contemporary insured silver cargo documentation so it is anticipated that the entire insured amount is aboard but is it unknown at this point whether there is additional uninsured silver on the site.
-It is also unknown whether any additional uninsured silver, if present, will be in bullion or coin form.
+As of July 22, 2013, 2,792 silver bars totaling approximately 3.2 million troy ounces of silver (approximately 110 tons) have been recovered between 2012 and 2013 Gairsoppa recovery operations.
+This amount recovered to date represents more than 99% of the insured silver bars.
+Serial numbers and other markings from the silver bars recovered to date all match the contemporary insured silver cargo documentation.
+It is unknown at this point whether there is additional uninsured silver on the site.
+It is also unknown whether any additional uninsured silver, if present, would be in bullion or coin form.

 Have you done any recovery work on the SS Mantola project yet?

-We briefly worked at the Mantola site at the start-up of the charter during early June with the goal of testing new equipment on this shallower shipwreck site (just over 2,500 meters as compared to 4,700 meters for the Gairsoppa).
-This permitted faster transit time of the equipment to and from the ocean floor as testing and adjustments were made.
-We did explore one area of the Mantola during this testing phase and silver was not located there.
-Armed with this knowledge and subsequent research, we plan to return to the Mantola during the course of this expedition to search for the documented silver cargo reported to be aboard.
+Our 2013 shipwreck operations to date aboard the Seabed Worker have focused solely on the SS Gairsoppa.
+We briefly worked at the Mantola site at the start-up of the charter during early June 2012 with the goal of testing new equipment on this shallower shipwreck site (just over 2,500 meters as compared to 4,700 meters for the Gairsoppa).
+We did explore one area of the Mantola during this testing phase in 2012 and silver was not located there.
+We do plan to return to the Mantola during the course of this expedition to search for the documented silver cargo reported to be aboard.

 Have you found any human remains?